-As at December 31, 2021, the Group has deferred exploration costs amounting to \$218.1 million, representing 84.2% of the total consolidated assets.
+As at December 31, 2022, the Group has deferred exploration costs amounting to \$\textstyle{2}18.1\$ million, which represent 84.0% of the total consolidated assets.
 These deferred exploration costs pertain to a subsidiary, Aragorn Power and Energy Corporation (APEC)'s participating interest in Geothermal Renewable Service Contract (GRESC) and the expenditures incurred by APEC for the Kalinga-Apayao Geothermal Project (the Project).

-Under PFRS 6, Exploration for and Evaluation of Mineral Resources, the Group is required to assess the deferred exploration costs when facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
-The assessment of recoverability of deferred exploration costs is significant to our audit because of the substantial amount of the deferred exploration costs and the significant judgment, assumptions and estimates involved.
+Under PFRS 6, Exploration for and Evaluation of Mineral Resources, the Group is required to assess the recoverability of deferred exploration costs when facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
+The assessment of the recoverability of deferred exploration costs is significant to our audit because of the substantial amount of the deferred exploration costs and the significant judgment, assumptions and estimates involved.

-Our audit procedures included, among others, reviewing the management's assessment on whether there is any indication that the deferred exploration costs may be impaired.
+Our audit procedures included, among others, the review of the management's assessment on whether there is any indication that the deferred exploration costs may be impaired.
 We obtained evidence that the Group has valid rights to the Project.
 We examined agreements, exploration budgets and plans to evaluate management's intention to perform further exploration and evaluation of mineral resources.

-Further disclosures on the Group's deferred exploration costs are included in Notes 1, 3 and 10 to the consolidated financial statements.
+Further disclosures on the Group's deferred exploration costs are included in Notes 1, 3 and 7 to the consolidated financial statements.